Christoph-Lauer/Near-Field-Acoustic-Holography/README.md

 # Near-Field-Acoustic-Holography
-An Matlab implementation of an fft based near-field acoustic holography algorithm (NAH)
+An Matlab implementation of a fft based near-field acoustic holography algorithm (NAH)

 ## Concept